TD Place Stadium: Tenants

 The Ottawa Rough Riders football team and its predecessors played at the field from their inception in 1876 until 1996, when the team ceased operations.
 A successor team, the Ottawa Renegades, played at the stadium from 2002 until 2005.
 Ottawa's third CFL team, the Redblacks, have played at the stadium since 2014.

 From the 1870s onward, the field was also home to University of Ottawa's Gee-Gees football team.
 The stadium is home to the Panda Game, an annual game between the cross-city rivals, the Carleton University Ravens and the Gee-Gees.
 At the Panda Game in 1987, the game was marred by an accident when at least 25 students were injured when a section of railing collapsed and the result was forfeited.

 The stadium has also been home to the Ottawa Junior Riders of the Quebec Junior Football League and the Ottawa Bootleggers of the Empire Football League.

 The field was also the home of minor-league baseball.
 The stadium was the home venue of the Ottawa Giants and Ottawa Athletics minor-league baseball teams.

 Ottawa Fury FC were the first professional soccer club to play in the renovated TD Place Stadium, playing from the start of the 2014 fall season of the North American Soccer League until the end of the 2019 fall season of the USL Championship.
 The top-tier Canadian professional club Atlético Ottawa joined the Canadian Premier League in the 2020 season.
+The Northern Super League team Ottawa Rapid FC play in the stadium, having kicked off their inaugural season in April 2025.